griffineyes/dozingbats/README.md

 # Dozing Bats

-A playful hide and seek game
+A playful hide and seek game created with Claude.